Ball lightning

-Ball lightning is a rare and unexplained phenomenon described as luminescent, spherical objects that vary from pea-sized to several meters in diameter.
-Though usually associated with thunderstorms, the observed phenomenon is reported to last considerably longer than the split-second flash of a lightning bolt, and is a phenomenon distinct from St. Elmo's fire.
+Ball lightning is a rare and unexplained phenomenon described as luminescent spherical objects that vary from pea-sized to several meters in diameter.
+Though usually associated with thunderstorms, the observed phenomenon is reported to last considerably longer than the split-second flash of a lightning bolt and is distinct from St. Elmo's fire and will-o'-the-wisp.

 Some 19th-century reports describe balls that eventually explode and leave behind an odor of sulfur.
 Descriptions of ball lightning appear in a variety of accounts over the centuries and have received attention from scientists.
 An optical spectrum of what appears to have been a ball lightning event was published in January 2014 and included a video at high frame rate.

+Nevertheless, scientific data on ball lightning remain scarce.

-Laboratory experiments have produced effects that are visually similar to reports of ball lightning, but how these relate to the supposed phenomenon remains unclear.
+Although laboratory experiments have produced effects that are visually similar to reports of ball lightning, how these relate to the phenomenon remains unclear.

-Scientists have proposed a number of hypotheses to explain reports of ball lightning over the centuries, but scientific data on ball lightning remain scarce.
-The presumption of its existence has depended on reported public sightings, which have produced inconsistent findings.
-Owing to the lack of reproducible data, the existence of ball lightning as a distinct physical phenomenon remains unproven.